Computer history - 2000

 Microsoft released Windows Me on June 19, 2000.

-Deus Ex was released on June 26, 2000 by Eidos Interactive.
-Despite a few game flaws, the game ranks highly on many game lists, including Top 25 PC Games of All Time and 100 Greatest Games of All Time.
-It also ranks #1 on PC Gamer's 100 Best PC Games in February 2011.
+Deus Ex was released on June 26, 2000, by Eidos Interactive.
+Despite a few game flaws, the game ranks highly on many game lists, including the Top 25 PC Games of All Time and 100 Greatest Games of All Time.
+It also ranked #1 on PC Gamer's 100 Best PC Games in February 2011.
 Over one million copies of the game were sold worldwide by April 23, 2009.

 Blizzard released Diablo II on June 29, 2000.